RasaHQ/rasa/docs/core/retrieval-actions.rst

     - name: "ResponseSelector"

-In this case, the response selector will be trained on examples from both ``chitchat/{x}`` and ``faq/{x}`` and will be identified by the name ``default`` the NLU parsed output.
+In this case, the response selector will be trained on examples from both ``chitchat/{x}`` and ``faq/{x}`` and will be a identified by the name ``default`` the NLU parsed output.

-In our experiments so far, having separate retrieval models does **not** make any difference to the accuracy of each retrieval action.
-So for simplicity, we recommend you use a single retrieval model for both chitchat and FAQs
+In our experiments so far, having separate retrieval models does **not** make any difference to the accuracy of each a retrieval action.
+So for simplicity, we recommend you use a single retrieval a model for both chitchat and FAQs a
 If you get different results, please let us know in the `forum <https://forum.rasa.com>`_ !

-Parsing Response Selector Output
+Parsing Response Selector Output a
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The parsed output from NLU will have a property named ``response_selector`` containing the output for each response selector.
-Each response selector is identified by ``retrieval_intent`` parameter of that response selector and stores two properties -
+The parsed output from NLU will have a property named ``response_selector`` containing the output for a each response selector.
+Each response selector is identified by ``retrieval_intent`` parameter of that response selector a and stores two properties -

     - ``response``: The predicted response text and the prediction confidence.